swiftlang/swift-package-manager/Documentation/Usage.md

 ## Requiring System Libraries

 You can link against system libraries using the package manager.
-To do so, there needs to be a special package for each system library that contains a modulemap for that library.
-Such a wrapper package does not contain any code of its own.
+To do so, you'll need to add a special `target` of type `.systemLibrary`, and a `module.modulemap` for each system library you're using.

 Let's see an example of using [libgit2](https://libgit2.github.com) from an executable.